Capitol Attack Suspect Ranted About the ‘End Times’ Before Allegedly Ramming Officers

 “An Intro to the Honorable Elijah Muhammad and his divine warning to us all during these last days of our world as we know it.
 Satan’s rule over us is up,” the 25-year-old’s apocalyptic post said, linking to an article from Final Call, the official newspaper of the Nation of Islam.

 Green’s social media posts suggest he was spiraling in the lead up to the attack on Friday.
-On the eve of his alleged assault, his brother, Brendan Green, told The Washington Post, he sent a worrying text after leaving the apartment where they lived together.
+On the eve of his alleged assault, his brother, Brendan Green, told The Washington Post, he sent a worrying text after leaving the apartment where they lived together for the past few months.

 “I’m sorry but I’m just going to go and live and be homeless.
 Thank you for everything that you’ve done.
 I looked up to you when I was a kid.
 You inspired me a lot,” the text reportedly read.